 foldl to easily reduce this entire list of strings to a single number.

-Folding from right
+Folding a List from Right

 foldl folds a list from left as its name indicates.
-What that means is it begins its operation starting from the beginning of the list.
-But, sometimes we need to fold a list starting from the end.
+What that means is it begins its operation starting from the beginning of the list, but sometimes we need to fold a list starting from the end.
 The

 List module provides another function called